actions-marketplace-validations/amolkharche13_suse-observability-agent-action/README.md

 Next, obtain an API Key from your SUSE Observability cluster.
 Go to Stackpacks → Kubernetes → Add New Instance, then enter the name of the cluster you want to observe.
-After adding it, click Create New Service Token and add that token as a repository secret
+After adding it, click Create New Service Token and add that token as a repository secret (stackstate_API_Key).

 ## Features